opendocsg/slw-judgments-backfill/2013_SGHC_4/report.md

 134    As mentioned above at [43], the defendants were relying on an estoppel.
 Specifically, they relied on promissory estoppel to preclude CCL APAC from enforcing the NCC.
 A party that seeks to raise the plea of promissory estoppel must show that:

- (a) there was a promise or representation that is clear and unequivocal by one party to a legal relationship to the other ( Ng Teck Sim Colin and another v Hat Holdings Pte Ltd and another [2010] 4 SLR 840 at [53]; Woodhouse AC Israel Cocoa Ltd SA and Another v Nigerian Produce Marketing Co Ltd [1972] 1 AC 741 at 755; see also Sean Wilken QC and Karim Ghaly, The Law of Waiver, Variation, and Estoppel (Oxford University Press, 3rd Ed, 2012) (“Wilken and Ghaly”) at para 8.03);
+ (a) there was a promise or representation that is clear and unequivocal by one party to a legal relationship to the other ( Ng Teck Sim Colin and another v Hat Holdings Pte Ltd and another <span class="citation">[2010] 4 SLR 840</span> at [53]; Woodhouse AC Israel Cocoa Ltd SA and Another v Nigerian Produce Marketing Co Ltd [1972] 1 AC 741 at 755; see also Sean Wilken QC and Karim Ghaly, The Law of Waiver, Variation, and Estoppel (Oxford University Press, 3rd Ed, 2012) (“Wilken and Ghaly”) at para 8.03);

  (b) the representee acted in reliance on the representation or promise; and

  (c) there was detriment (or more accurately, that it would be inequitable for the representor to go back on his representation).

-(See generally, _Lam Chi Kin David v Deutsche Bank AG_ [2010] 2 SLR 896 at [50]; Piers Feltham _et al_ , _Spencer Bower_ , _The Law Relating to Estoppel by Representation_ (LexisNexis, 4th Ed, 2004) (“Spencer Bower”) at pp 449–486; Wilken and Ghaly at paras 8.39, 8.44–8.45.)
+(See generally, _Lam Chi Kin David v Deutsche Bank AG_ <span class="citation">[2010] 2 SLR 896</span> at [50]; Piers Feltham _et al_ , _Spencer Bower_ , _The Law Relating to Estoppel by Representation_ (LexisNexis, 4th Ed, 2004) (“Spencer Bower”) at pp 449–486; Wilken and Ghaly at paras 8.39, 8.44–8.45.)

 **_Whether the alleged representations were made by Mr Draeger_**